laurenhatch03/laurenhatch03.github.io/README.md

 **December 6, 2024**

-For this project, I used machine learning techniques to analyze what variables contribute to University student's sleep patterns.
+For this project, I used machine learning techniques to analyze what variables affect sleep patterns for University students.

 ## Introduction